Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Japanese Zelkova (Zelkova serrata)

-Resistant to Dutch elm disease and other common ailments, the Japanese zelkova can grow 50 to 80 feet tall with a 50- to 75-foot spread.
+Resistant to Dutch elm disease and other common ailments, the Japanese zelkova can grow 50 to 80 feet tall with a spread of 50 to 75 feet.
 Its broad, vase-shaped canopy has dark green leaves during summer and fall color that ranges from yellow to orange to deep red.

 Serviceberry (Amelanchier spp.)

-Generally resistant to many diseases, this climate-resilient tree offers ornamental value, too.
+Generally resistant to many diseases, this climate-resilient tree also offers ornamental value.
 Typically growing to a height of 15 to 25 feet with a 15- to 20-foot spread, the serviceberry has green leaves in summer that turn yellow, orange, or red in fall.
-Its spring flowers are white or pale pink, and its berries are deep purple and attract birds.
+Its spring flowers are white or pale pink, and its berries are deep purple, attracting birds.

 Fast-Growing Trees